Latest Episodes View All

 John McWhorter (host) teaches linguistics at Columbia University and writes a column for the New York Times.
 He earned a PhD in Linguistics from Stanford University and is the author of several books, including The Power of Babel: A Natural History of Language, Nine Nasty Words: English in the Gutter and Word on the Street, about dialects and Black English.

 Mike Vuolo (host) is the editor of Lexicon Valley and founder of Booksmart Studios.
-Born into a family of both Italians and Jews, his childhood was filled with exaggerated hand gestures, loving care and hysterical worry, all now channeled productively into radio.
-Vuolo has produced audio programs for outlets including Slate and WNYC.
+Born into a family of Italians and Jews, his childhood was filled with exaggerated hand gestures and hysterical worry, now channeled productively into audio.
+Vuolo has produced programs for Slate and WNYC.
+His crossword puzzles have appeared in outlets including The New York Times.

 Comments?
 Contact booksmartstudios@gmail.com.